 - Hyvä Välitystapa

 The new umbrella organization was created when the major players in the field, namely Realia Group, Kiinteistömaailma, OP-Pohjola Group Central Cooperative, and the Finnish Association of Real Estate Agents (SKVL), founded the Federation on 18 March 2008.
-The membership of the Federation comprises the said four groups that together employ a total of over 3,300 real estate professionals.
+The membership of the Association comprises the said four groups that together employ a total of over 3,300 real estate professionals.
 In addition from the beginning of year 2011, Aktia Kiinteistönvälitys Oy (ltd) joined KVKL and in 2013 RE/MAX Finland joined KVKL, which enhances KVKL’s structure further on.
-Consequently, the Federation represents approx. 80 per cent of professional real estate agents in Finland.
+Consequently, the Association represents approx. 80 per cent of professional real estate agents in Finland.

 Fields of activity: